0x1eef/postman/README.md

 #### Error

-When an error occurs during the download of an asset, an "error" event will be emitted.
+When an error occurs during the download of an asset, an "error" event will be dispatched.
 The event object contains the item that caused the error, alongside an error message:

 ```javascript